mstafamajid/AI-Practical-Tasks/2023-2024/week-5/Readme.md

 # 6 KMeans clustering
 Cluster the Iris dataset using KMeans clustering.

-Cluster the data 3 times using three different methods ( Euclidean distance, cosine distance and manhattan distance).
+Cluster the data 3 times using three different metrics ( Euclidean distance, cosine distance and manhattan distance).

 plot each KMeans result to a scatter plot GUI, give each cluster a different color.